 Bear in mind that not all of your visitors will be accessing your page using the same kind of connection.
 Some will be using Wi-Fi, others might have 4G LTE access, and some may be on 3G connections.
 A mobile landing page that loads in less than five seconds on a strong 4G LTE connection may not load as quickly on a 3G connection.
 If you optimize your mobile landing pages to load quickly on terrible connections, they’ll be even faster on high-speed connections.

 You already know that A/B testing landing pages is always a good idea, and it can be even more useful when evaluating the impact of mobile landing pages.

 Which of the mobile landing pages above do you think would result in the highest conversions?
 It’s definitely not going to be the second example, which features far too much text and no clear call to action.
 The first page is better, but could still benefit from less copy.
 The third and fourth pages are ideal, as they both feature several clear calls to action, and an added incentive for visitors – either 10% or $5 off their order.
 Now would probably be a good time to order a bouquet of flowers as a peace offering for accidentally deleting the season finale of “The Bachelorette” from your significant other’s DVR, right?

 Use A/B testing extensively when creating mobile landing pages.
 Start with major variations before refining your changes at increasingly granular levels.
 Don’t limit yourself to just A/B testing mobile landing page layouts – experiment with the phrasing of your calls to action and customer incentives, too.
+Try to write copy in the voice of the customer.
 Even small changes can have a big impact on conversion rates.